Discover Bank Review: Online Savings, Checking, CDs, and MMA

 Money Market Account (MMA)

 Our Discover Bank review would not be complete without talking about Discover MMAs.
-A money market account is nearly identical to a bank account with three exceptions:
+A money market account is nearly identical to a bank account with a few exceptions:

-- Second, it requires a higher minimum deposit to open.
+- Second, it generally requires a higher minimum deposit to open.

 Discover Bank Review Conclusion

 Overall, my Discover Bank review is positive.
-They offer competitively low rates, no or low fees, a fantastic app, and easy access to your funds.
+They offer competitively high rates, no fees on most products, a fantastic app, and easy access to your funds.

 Discover Bank customer service is top-notch and they are backed by the FDIC.
 There are some cons (like anything in life), but these certainly do not outweigh the benefits.